The travel geek’s Holy Grail has arrived in the form of a simple yet robust travel rewards tracking program.

 iPhone app – Although the web site is cool and easy to use, the iPhone app is my first choice for checking my reward balances.
 The app is free and automatically updates all of your accounts when you start it up.

-This was a sponsored post.
+This story was brought to you in partnership with Award Wallet.
 The author's words are his own.